ImperialCollegeLondon/poreFoam-singlePhase/README.md

 ### Compiling:
 Run, in a terminal in the top-most directory:

 `make`

 Once everything tested and working, you can run the following command to delete temporary files:

 `make clean`

+The command `make distclean` removes all compiled libraries and executables.

 ---

-### Please see the doc folder for [installation and usage](porefoam_singlePhase.pdf),  and a sample input file -- [Berea.mhd](Berea.mhd) -- for the [Berea.raw image](http://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling/micro-ct-images-and-networks/berea-sandstone/)
+### Please see the doc folder for [installation and usage](src/doc/porefoam_singlePhase.pdf),  and a sample input file -- [Berea.mhd](src/doc/Berea.mhd) -- for the [Berea.raw image](http://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling/micro-ct-images-and-networks/berea-sandstone/)